-Toxins from harmful algal blooms (HABs) can enter drinking water supplies from surface water sources or ground water sources supplied by surface water.
+Toxins from harmful algal blooms (HABs), called cyanotoxins, can enter drinking water supplies from surface water sources or ground water sources impacted by surface water.
 An increase in the incidence of HABs around the country has prompted the Environmental Protection Agency (EPA) to issue guidelines and recommendations for cyanotoxin values in drinking water and recommendations for public water system operators to use in the management and treatment of certain cyanotoxins.

-How likely is it that I could be exposed to cyanobacteria or cyanotoxins through my drinking water?
+How likely is it that I could be exposed to cyanotoxins through my drinking water?

-Customers receiving drinking water from public water systems are not expected to be exposed to algal toxins, as all public waterworks have to comply with stringent regulations pertaining to water treatment and monitoring.
+Customers receiving drinking water from public water systems are not expected to be exposed to cyanotoxins, as all public waterworks have to comply with stringent regulations pertaining to water treatment and monitoring.

-How do water treatment plants deal with cyanobacteria?
+How do water treatment plants deal with cyanotoxins?

-Because of the cost and complexity of existing analytical methods, municipal drinking water treatment plants with surface water supplies do not regularly monitor for algal toxins.
-They do use treatment techniques that would remove the toxins if they were present.
+Because of the cost and complexity of existing analytical methods, municipal drinking water treatment plants with surface water sources do not regularly monitor for cyanotoxins.
+They do however use treatment techniques that could remove the toxins if they were present.

 Conventional water treatment facilities can remove the cells of algae and other growing organisms by adding chemicals that bind them together.
 As the cells clump together, they become heavier and fall to the bottom of settling basins.
-Additional removal is obtained by mandatory filtration through porous media such as sand and charcoal.
+Additional removal is obtained by mandatory filtration through sand or charcoal.
 Disinfectants are also applied to inactivate pathogenic microorganisms.

 Are there any guidelines to protect drinking water from cyanotoxins?